300 and Beyond · Quilts · SAHRR 2026

 This is the second of my Three Hard Quilts to Make for 2019.
 It’s a lovely day now that Sing for Joy is finished.

-Here was my recipe in four easy steps:
+Here was my recipe in a few easy steps:

 • I decided I wanted to make a quilt with words, so I bought every quilt book there was on words.